-We have invested in building a foundation of chemistry and biology expertise to drive innovative drug discovery and development.
-We believe these internal capabilities allow us to gain insights into disease targets and mechanisms and more quickly and purposefully design drugs with characteristics that we view as key to safety and efficacy.
+Since our founding in 2014, we have invested in building a foundation of chemistry and biology expertise to drive innovative drug discovery and development.
+We believe these internal capabilities allow us to gain insights into disease targets and mechanisms and more quickly and purposefully design therapies with characteristics that we view as key to safety and efficacy.

 Step 1 of 4